ex-url/exopencart/README.md

 - functionality for optionally creating thumbnail images in .webp format has been implemented

 - composer is initialized in the storage folder, now you can quickly and easily work with dependencies

+- added a separate template for the successful order completion page

+- added crop and scale modes for creating thumbnails of cached images

+- integrated a Telegram bot with webhooks

+- added programmatic 301 redirects for categories and products

+- added the ability to copy instances of modules with all settings

+- added the ability to specify an arbitrary directory name for the menu

+- added the ability to enable/enable caching for the menu, taking into account the language and store

 If you saw a bug, welcome to Issues!